lifeisstillgood/softwaremind/docs/newbook/intro.rst

 But toll is mental health issues that manifest in a urban buttoned down world.
 But we have been given less freedom

+Journalism is the training data for society - see weights and lawsuit from New York Times

+Also see LLms are search across our societies knowledge (and cultural norms)

+How has google search been replaced - by LLM

+But what is was trained on matters - we need to see the “canon” and try to avoid the SEO poisoning of the well - that LLM training data and weights likely to be determined by government as it is likely to be the teaching assistant for future

+And we want to define that in same way we define the textbooks